 Materials: My printables shop offers beautiful Animals in the Winter Montessori cards to download.
 I printed and laminated the cards on card stock for safekeeping.
 I figured we’d use these cards for a few years at least.

 We talked about each animal in each column.
 Then I gave a mini three-period lesson to my 3.5-year-old on the names of the animals.
-Once I felt he had a good grasp of the names, we moved onto the sorting.
-Using the images only, my 3.5-year-old sorted the animals into their respective columns.
+Once I felt he had a good grasp of the names, we moved on to sorting.
+Using only images, my 3.5-year-old sorted the animals into their respective columns.

 Extensions: I also gave him a basket of figurines to match the image.
 For additional language learning, there are name labels included in this printout.
 So if you want to make the activity a step further, give the child an opportunity to match the label to the image too.

 Camouflage Activity for Preschoolers

 When: I introduced this work at a separate circle time.

-Materials: Once again, Montessori Print Shop offers beautiful camouflage cards to download.
+Materials: Montessori Print Shop offers beautiful camouflage cards to download.
 They offer three different sets of camouflaged animals.
 Once again, I printed and laminated the cards on card stock for safekeeping for the next several years of use.

-Finally, we looked at the cards with the animals in camouflage and together paired them with the appropriate match.
+Finally, we looked at the cards with the animals in camouflage and paired them with the appropriate match.
 Then I asked my son if he would like a turn.
-He went through it a few times and then we placed the cards in the science area of our learning space.
+He went through it a few times, and then we placed the cards in the science area of our learning space.

 Extensions: I also gave him a basket of figurines to match the image.
 We also went on walks and hid various figurines to camouflage them.
 That was very hands-on, got our bodies moving, and was a lot of fun!

 Children’s Books about Winter Animals

 Online Resources for Winter Animal Learning

-- This regional library in Virginia gives a wonderful overview of hibernation for kids and lists several resources for further exploration.
+- This regional library in Virginia gives a beautiful overview of hibernation for kids and lists several resources for further exploration.

 - I love these images of hibernating animals from Earth Rangers.